Requesting a Vehicle Record Search of Another Person

 - The Affidavit of Intended Use (part of the DR 2489A) must include the intended use of the record and why the person is requesting a title search or history.
 Copies of additional documents may be required to determine if information may be released to be in compliance with DPPA.

-- A Certified VIN Inspection will be required prior to providing any personal identification information reflected on the vehicle record.
+- When the record search is needed for bonding a title, a Certified VIN Inspection will be required prior to providing any personal identification information reflected on the vehicle record.
 (Owner name, address, etc.)

 - Note: A copy of the Certified VIN inspection should be submitted, as it will not be returned to the customer.